slackdaystudio/vmsnap/README.md

  ```sh
 which virsh && which qemu-img && which virtnbdbackup
  ```
-You should see something like the following.
+You should see something like the following, assuming you have everything installed on your host.
 ```
 /usr/bin/virsh
 /usr/bin/qemu-img
 /usr/bin/virtnbdbackup
 ```

 ## Installation

 To install VMSnap, follow these steps: